bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 ```

-#### Isn't PID 1 the init process?
+>#### Isn't PID 1 the init process?

-Linux provides namespaces for various system resources, which are used by virtualization.
-Containers use the PID namespace.
+>Linux provides namespaces for various system resources, including PID, which is used for virtualization.
-Since containers don't have a real operating system running for them, PID 1 is available and expected to be used by the user process.

-### Failing fast
+### Preventative measure / failing fast

 To be more safe, we can check the PID at startup and send a warning, or abort the startup.

-Here is an example for Spring Boot, which aborts the startup if the profile is 'kubernetes' or 'docker' and PID is not 1:
+Here is a Spring Boot example for aborting the startup if PID is not 1 for profiles 'kubernetes' and 'docker':

 ```java
 @Component